valerachuk/valerachuk/README.md

 ## [OnProcessNetworkDisabler](https://github.com/valerachuk/OnProcessNetworkDisabler)

-OnProcessNetworkDisabler is a simple utility written on C# that disables all enabled network adapters when any of specified processes are running.
+OnProcessNetworkDisabler is a simple utility written in C# that disables all enabled network adapters when any of specified processes are running.

 **Technologies**: C#